Karl Nehammer: Political career

 Nehammer became active within the ÖVP party organisation after leaving the military, initially working with the party academy.
 He was then head of the service and mobilisation department at the party headquarters from 2007 to 2008 and the training and networking department from 2008 to 2009.
 He then became director of the party academy's Lower Austria association and was considered close to then-deputy governor Wolfgang Sobotka.

 In October 2015, Nehammer was appointed deputy general-secretary and federal organizational speaker of the Austrian Workers' Union (ÖAAB), the trade union association of the ÖVP.
 During the 2016 Austrian presidential election, he was appointed replacement manager for the ÖVP's Andreas Khol partway through the campaign, but was unable to save him from a historically poor result of 11%.

 He succeeded August Wöginger as general-secretary of the ÖAAB in 2016 and held this position until January 2018.
 In November 2016, he was also elected regional chairman of the ÖAAB Vienna.
 Since April 2017, he has been district party chairman of the ÖVP in Vienna-Hietzing.

 In the 2017 federal election, Nehammer was elected as a representative for Vienna.
 During the subsequent government formation, he was a member of the ÖVP negotiating team in the area of defence.
 He was elected as deputy chairman of the ÖVP parliamentary faction on 8 November and was appointed media spokesman.
 On 25 January 2018, he succeeded Elisabeth Köstinger and Stefan Steiner as general-secretary of the ÖVP.
 In September 2018, he also succeeded Efgani Dönmez as spokesman for integration and migration.

 Nehammer ran in the 2019 federal election in fifth place in the ÖVP Vienna state list, and eleventh place on the ÖVP federal list.
 He was also one of the ÖVP's five assessors at the electoral authority during the election.
 In the course of the subsequent government formation, he negotiated in the areas of Europe, migration, integration, and security.

-Minister of the Interior
+Minister for the Interior

-Nehammer was appointed minister of the interior in the second Kurz government, and was sworn in on 7 January.
+Nehammer was appointed minister for the interior in the second Kurz government, and was sworn in on 7 January.
 Under his leadership, the Austrian government filed charges in mid-2020 against a person who had confessed to spying for Turkey's secret service.
 He was one of three public crisis managers during the COVID-19 pandemic, with responsibility for the enforcement of lockdowns and restrictions.
 He is considered a strong supporter of Sebastian Kurz's refugee policy.

 Nehammer led the government response following the 2020 Vienna attack.
 He described the attacker as an "Islamist terrorist" and a sympathiser of the Islamic State, and admitted that intelligence services under his jurisdiction had failed to communicate information that could have prevented the attack.
 Nehammer's wife and children received police protection as a result of death threats received after the attack.